Resistivity: 0.05MΩ * cm to 6MΩ * cm Conductivity: 20µS to 0.167µS TDS: 10 ppm to 1 ppm

 By sending the recirculated water back through the filter, the impurities are removed, and the supply water is ready for reuse.
 Supply water with high levels of dissolved solids may deplete ion-exchange cartridges at faster rates.

 Test your water, know what chemicals are being released, and adjust the filtration choice accordingly.
+The worst the water quality is, the more filtration you will need.

 Need additional information?
 Try Live chat or call us at: